udippant/base-drafts/draft-ietf-quic-http.md

 Because the setting has no defined meaning, the value of the setting can be any value the implementation selects.

-Additional settings MAY be defined by extensions to HTTP/QUIC.
+Additional settings MAY be defined by extensions to HTTP/QWIK.

 #### Initialization

-When a 0-RTT QUIC connection is being used, the client's initial requests will be sent before the arrival of the server's SETTINGS frame.
+When a 0-RTT QWIK connection is being used, the client's initial requests will be sent before the arrival of the server's SETTINGS frame.
 Clients MUST store the settings the server provided in the session being resumed and MUST comply with stored settings until the server's current settings are received.